Xilinx/qep-drivers/qep-ctl/readme.txt

 		Comma separated list of values can be provided for enabling multiple features and direction can sleceted using general option. e.g.  ./qep-ctl config -e mac,vlan -c tx

+	3. show: This command takes qsfp_info or sec_info or cmac as an argument.
-	3. show: This command displays the current configuration of the security block. e.g.  ./qep-ctl show
+		sec_info: This sub command displays the current configuration of the security block.
+		cmac: This sub command displays CMAC status or statistics or LBUS information depending on option flag (--stats, --status, --lbus).
+		qsfp_info: This sub command displays information about QSFP module. e.g.  ./qep-ctl show qsfp_info

 	4 read: This command is used to read a register directly.
 The offset must be the first parameter to read command.
 By default, it uses first found device and user BAR i.e bar number 2.
 To read from different device and BAR use general options.
 		e.g.  ./qep-ctl read 0x0010000

 	5. write: This command is used to write to a register directly.
 It takes offset and value as next two parameters.
 By default, it uses first found device and user BAR i.e bar number 2.
 To write to different device and BAR use general options. e.g.  ./qep-ctl write 0x0010000 0xef

 General Options:
 ----------------
 qep-ctl provides below general options.